johnlinp/should-be-renamed/README.md

 There are no passwords in `/etc/passwd` nowadays.
 The passwords are in `/etc/shadow`.

-Just like `/etc/group` contains a list of groups, a file that contains a list of users should be named `/etc/user`.
+Just like `/etc/group` contains a list of groups, a file that contains a list of users should be renamed to `/etc/user`.

 ## `tcpdump(1)`